 Aon buys Willis for $30 bln in world's largest insurance deal

-Aon Plc said on Monday it would buy Willis Towers Watson for nearly $30 billion, in a deal which will make it the world's biggest insurance broker and give it more pricing power but almost certainly spark regulatory ire.
-The deal, the insurance sector's largest ever, unifies the second and third largest brokers globally into a company worth almost $80 billion at a time when insurers are facing rising claims and new threats from the coronavirus and climate change.
+Aon Plc said on Monday it would buy Willis Towers Watson Plc for nearly $30 billion, in an all-stock deal which will make it the world's biggest insurance broker and give it more pricing power, but also attract regulatory scrutiny.
+The acquisition, the insurance sector's largest ever, unifies the second and third largest brokers globally into a company worth almost $80 billion, overtaking market leader Marsh & McLennan Companies Inc. It comes at a time when insurers are facing rising claims and new threats from the global outbreak of coronavirus and climate change.

-First mooted a year ago, the deal creates a combined company that will overtake market leader Marsh & McLennan in value.
-It follows a period of brutal competition that has driven down insurance premiums even as claims continue to rise.
-Shares in Aon fell nearly 10% and those in Willis 6% in a market suffering its worst day of trading since 2008 after a collapse in oil prices.

-When asked about the timing, Aon Chief Executive Officer Greg Case told analysts on a call: "It is not about today or next week, it's about the long term."
-"We know each other well and this came together pretty quickly."
+Aon had scrapped plans last year to pursue a merger with Willis, a day after media reports forced it to reveal it was in the early stages of considering an all-stock offer for the Irish-domiciled company.
+The merger agreement came right after a 12-month restriction under Irish rules for revisiting the deal expired.
+The timing also coincides with a violent market correction, as Wall Street's main stock indexes plummeted and the Dow Jones Industrials crashed 2,000 points on Monday, driven by 20% slump in oil prices and the rapid spread of coronavirus.

+This also weighed on Aon, whose shares dropped 16% on Monday, much more than the 8% drop in Willis shares.
+When asked about the timing of the deal, Aon Chief Executive Officer Greg Case told Reuters: "This is the time we move," noting that he spoke to 250 senior colleagues on Monday who were "energized" by the deal.

+"In a world of volatility, clients have needs around protecting assets," Case said.
+Willis shareholders will receive 1.08 Aon shares for each of their shares.
+The offer represents a premium of 16% to Willis' closing price on Friday.

+Aon shareholders will own about 63% and Willis investors about 37% of the combined company.
+The deal is expected to add to Aon's adjusted earnings per share in the first full year, with full savings of $800 million achieved in the third year.
+Aon will keep headquarters in London and be led by Aon CEO Case and Aon CFO Christa Davies.
+Willis CEO John Haley will become executive chairman.

-UK-based Aon and Willis put together large insurance deals for clients that involve a number of insurers, for anything from airlines to large sporting events.
-Brokers also play a key dealmaking role in the 330-year old Lloyd's of London commercial insurance market, which carries out much of its business face-to-face and insures specialist risks like oil rigs and soccer stars' legs.
+Aon and Willis put together insurance contracts for clients that involve a number of insurance providers, for anything from airlines to large sporting events.
+Brokers also play a key deal-making role in the 330-year-old Lloyd's of London commercial insurance market, which carries out much of its business face-to-face and insures specialist risks like oil rigs and soccer stars' legs.

+SECOND TIME LUCKY?
 The deal follows Marsh's purchase last April of British rival Jardine Lloyd Thompson for $5.7 billion.
-Aon confirmed last year in March that it was in early talks with Willis Towers before quickly scrapping the plans, without giving a reason.
-Analysts said Aon might have trouble clearing anti-trust hurdles.

 "The insurers and re-insurers are unlikely to be happy about the deal given the scale of the two players coming together," said analyst Ben Cohen at Investec.
 The deal terms state Aon must pay $1 billion to Willis if the deal falls through.

-Aon Chief Financial Officer Christa Davies said she was confident of getting all the "necessary approvals" for the deal.
+Aon's Davies said she was confident of getting all the necessary approvals for the deal.
 "We have had great counsel on the topic of anti-trust, feel really good about it," Case said.

-TERMS Willis shareholders would receive 1.08 Aon shares, or about $232 per share as of Aon's Friday close.
-The offer represents a premium of 16% to Willis' closing price on Friday.

-Aon shareholders will own about 63% and Willis investors about 37% of the combined company.
-The deal is expected to add to Aon's adjusted earnings per share in the first full year, with full savings of $800 million achieved in the third year, and to close in the first half of 2021.
-Aon will keep headquarters in London and be led by Aon CEO Case and Aon CFO Davies.
-Willis CEO John Haley will become executive chairman.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)